flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 ## Configure environment

-For Google3 applications, follow http://go/detect-memory-leaks-in-g3-flutter-app.
+NOTE: For Google3 applications, follow http://go/detect-memory-leaks-in-g3-flutter-app.

+While the leak detection functionality is under construction, you will need the forked version of the Flutter framework.

 Follow [standard Flutter installation process](https://docs.flutter.dev/get-started/install), but, instead of downloading or cloning official Flutter, clone `git@github.com:polina-c/flutter.git`,